 Our anti-bullying policy is updated regularly.
-An application is currently being pursued for 'Anti-bullying accreditation'.
 Children are encouraged to talk to adults if anything is bothering them and where an incident of bullying behaviour has been identified, action is always taken as detailed in our policy.

 SAFEGUARDING AND E-SAFETY